Adam1824/RGB-English/rgb-english/README.md

 pre requisite - download and install the latest version of Node.js
 1. Clone the repo
 2. In a terminal, navgiate to /rgb-english
+3. run 'npm install'
-3. run 'npm start'
+4. run 'npm start'
-4. Select either words.txt or words2.txt
+5. Select either words.txt or words2.txt
-5. Click 'Generate HexValues'
+6. Click 'Generate HexValues'